Best Ice Fishing Line for Any Species of Fish: Mono, Fluoro, and Braided

 Sufix Ice Magic

-Sufix also threw in a cool feature that you won’t find on a lot of lines.
-It comes with a special additive that makes the water bead off of it.
-This is important for ice fishing because the ice can quickly cake up on the line causing it to get stiff which results in a lot of memory and kinks on the spool.
+One cool feature that I found on this line is a special additive that makes the water bead off of it.
+This is important for ice fishing because the ice can quickly cake up on the line causing it to get stiff, resulting in a lot of memory and kinks on the spool.

 Berkley Trilene Micro Ice